fransiskusadrian/fransiskusadrian.github.io/SQLProject.md

 <br>
 <br> ![businesses_founded_before_1000](docs/assets/pictures/businesses_founded_before_1000.png)
 <br>
-<br> Now we know, there are 6 other businesses that have been around for more than a millenium.
+<br> Now we know, there are 6 other businesses that have been around for more than a millennium.
 We also know that the oldest, continuously operating company in the world is called Kongō Gumi.
 But was does that company do?
 <br>
 <br> ![businesses_founded_before_1000_category](docs/assets/pictures/businesses_founded_before_1000_category.png)
 <br>